 Joyeux Noël !
 Merry Christmas in French!

-1 – Christmas Traditions in France
+1 – How Is Christmas in France?

 So Christmas is definitely in the air… but maybe a little bit less than it is in other countries: I lived in the US for 17 years and over there, Christmas was everywhere !!